nekomiao123/learn_more/Missing Semester/Shell Tools and Scripting.md

 - `!!` - Entire last command, including arguments.
 A common pattern is to execute a command only for it to fail due to missing permissions; you can quickly re-execute the command with sudo by doing `sudo !!`
 - `$_` - Last argument from the last command.
 If you are in an interactive shell, you can also quickly get this value by typing `Esc` followed by `.`

+using `find`, we can find by file name.

+Using `grep`, we can fing by code.